What is Emulsification?

 Emulsification is the formation of emulsions from two immiscible liquid phases is probably the most versatile property of surface-active agents for practical applications and, as a result, has been extensively studied.

-The process of dispersing one immiscible liquid in another immiscible liquid is called emulsification.
-Some of the common emulsifying agents are detergents and soaps, etc. This process is widely carried out in industries by mechanical mixing of the ingredients of the emulsion in different types of mixers.
+The process of dispersing one immiscible liquid into another immiscible liquid is called emulsification.
+Some common emulsifying agents are detergents and soaps, etc. This process is widely carried out in industries by mechanical mixing of the ingredients of the emulsion in different types of mixers.

 Some Examples of Emulsions: